Biology (BIOL)College of Computer, Mathematical, & Natural Sciences

 See Biological Sciences Program elsewhere in this chapter, or contact the Department of Biology Undergraduate Office.

-Students are assigned an advisor based on their area of specialization.
+Students are assigned an academic advisor on the basis of their area of specialization.
 The Department of Biology faculty coordinate and advise students who specialize in Physiology and Neurobiology (PHNB), Ecology and Evolution (ECEV), and the Environmental Science and Policy-Biodiversity & Conservation Biology concentration (ENSP-BIOD).
-Contact the Department of Biology Undergraduate Office, 405-6904, for information about advising or to schedule an appointment.
+Contact the Department of Biology Undergraduate Office, 301-405-6904, for information about advising or to schedule an appointment.
 For advising in other Biological Sciences Specialization areas, see the Biological Sciences Program listing in this catalog.

 Undergraduate Research Experiences

-The Department of Biology Honors Program offers highly motivated and academically qualified students the opportunity to work closely with a faculty mentor on an original, independent research project.
-Students are required to participate in the program for at least three semesters and need not have been admitted to the Honors College in order to participate.
-Contact the undergraduate office for more information.
+The Department of Biology Honors Program offers highly motivated and academically qualified students the opportunity to work closely with a faculty mentor on an original, independent, research project.
+Students are required to participate in the program for at least three semesters and need not have been previously admitted to the Honors College to participate.
+Contact the Biology Undergraduate Office (301-405-6904) for more information.